dojo/dapi/README.md

 * git
 * node (0.8 > 0.10 currently tested)
 * npm
-* exported versions of details.json and tree.json which dojo's [js-doc-parse](https://github.com/wkeese/js-doc-parse) application exports
+* exported versions of details.json and tree.json which Dojo's [js-doc-parse](https://github.com/wkeese/js-doc-parse) application exports

 ####Windows users####
 This is outside the scope of this repository but may be helpful to unfortunate __Windows__ users and those stuck in corporate environments: